-How to teach your impulsive child to manage impulsive behavior and exercise better self-control.
-Tips for parents of impulsive kids.
+How to teach your child to manage childhood aggression and other impulsive behavior to exercise better self-control.

-A parent writes, "I'm becoming increasingly worried about our twelve year old son's problems with impulsivity.
+A parent writes, "I'm becoming increasingly worried about our twelve-year-old son's problems with impulsivity.
 I don't think he would ever hurt anyone on purpose, but he's very big and strong for his age, and he has ADHD.
 He can sound, and even act, very threatening at times.
-What should I do about it?"
+What should I do about this childhood aggression?"

 Impulsivity and Childhood Aggression